 - Follow the Module Closing Order

-A year end process in one module often writes data to another related module.
+A year-end process in one module often writes data to another related module.
 Therefore, closing modules in the proper sequence is extremely important in order to avoid unexpected results or damage to your data.
-For more detail and guidance, refer to the Module Closing article included in this newsletter.

 - Follow the Module Closing Checklists

 Step-by-step checklists are available for most modules.
 These checklists provide guidance on the sequence of detailed tasks and procedures that should be performed within each module.
 Detailed checklists for each module can be accessed right from within the Sage 100 Help system.

 - Preview The Process